CartoDB/cartodb/doc/manual/source/install.rst

   For data safety, make sure to have proper values of *save*, *appendonly* and *appendfsync* config attributes.
 For more information check `http://redis.io/topics/persistence`

-NodeJS
+Node.js
 ------

-NodeJS is required by different parts of the stack.
+Node.js is required by different parts of the stack.
 The more significant are the Maps and SQL APIs.
 It's also used to install and execute some dependencies of the editor.

 * Add the PPA